University of Haifa: Overview

 The University of Haifa is home to the Hecht Museum of archaeology and art, several research centers and institutes, including the Evolution Institute, Center for the Study of the Information Society, Center for the Study of National Security, Tourism Research Center, and more.
 The university also hosts a large IBM research center on its campus.

+The university ranked in the top 100 institutions for UN sustainability goals.
+The university signed a memorandum of understanding with the Bahraini King Hamad Global Centre for Peaceful Coexistence to promote coexistence between Jews and Arabs.

 Research centers

 Examples of the university research centers: